YertleTurtleGit/depth-from-normals/README.md

 ## Integration

-Cumulative sum is a a very primitive way of calculating an integral.
-In the following the trapezoid and the Simpson method are implemented additionally.
+The cumulative sum method is a rudimentary approach for computing integrals.
+In the following, we have implemented the trapezoid and Simpson's method to provide additional options for integral computation.

 ```python